Chief EditorJ. S. Sandhu

 According to the editors, the article has important information along with some issues and concerns.
 The authors need to go through and consider the comments of the reviewers carefully as the revision will largely be based on those comments.

-The authors need to follow the instructions on how to submit revision to the editor:
+The authors need to follow the instructions and guidelines on how to submit a revision to the editor.

 The editor cross-checks and takes into consideration all the important amendments and revisions carried out by the author as per the comments and directions before making the final decision.